 Week one was a novelty.
 Sweatpants and hoodies prevailed.
 Comfort was king as we all started to adjust to having our people all at home.
 All.
 The.
 Time.
 Online school was, dare I say, fun?!
 And if not exactly fun, it was at least a change of pace.
 Kids (and parents) got to sleep in.
 There were no lunches to pack.
 And even working slowly, the work was all done by noon.

-Week two seems like a different ballgame.
+Week two, then, three, and now four seem like a whole new ballgame.
 Kids and parents alike are less motivated, and probably more worried.
 We have all this time to fill that we didn’t have before.
 But how long will this last?
 Kids miss their friends.
 Parents wonder what to do if hours are cut or jobs are lost.
 And no one really knows, well, it starts to feel like no one knows anything at all.

 So let’s get to the better part.
 The part we can influence.
 The things we can control.
 The stuff we know.